Jeunese/jeunese.github.io/docs/technical-writing.md

 Be careful not to repeat Marketing or Sales content.
 The focus should be on the product's capabilities and use cases.

-## Product knowledge guidelines
+## Scoping and planning

 Before writing technical content for product documentation, you should:

--  Understand the user persona: whether they're: network, IT, or security administrators; security officers; end-users; or data analysts.
+-  Understand the user persona, whether they're: network, IT, or security administrators; security officers; end-users; or data analysts.
 -  Change the way you write based on the users and their expectations.
 Be aware of goals, needs, and backgrounds.
 Decide on the tone you use based on the product and target audience.
 -  Understand at what stage in the customer journey the user is when they read your content.
 -  Understand the product: narrow your perspective down to the specific functionality that requires content.